 Like haiku, haibun begins in the everyday events of the author’s life.
 These events occur as minute particulars of object, person, place, action.
 The author recognizes that these events connect with others in the fabric of time and literature, and weaves a pattern demonstrating this connection.
 And if this writing is to be truly haibun, the author does this with a striking economy of language, without any unnecessary grammar, so that each word carries rich layers of meaning.
 (221)

 Haruo Shirane has proffered “haikai prose” as a basic definition of haibun, and has written about its beginnings that haibun “combined, in unprecedented fashion, Chinese prose genres, Japanese classical prototypes, and vernacular language and subject matter, thereby bringing together at least three major cultural axes” (Traces of Dreams, 27).
+Despite such classic examples as The Tale of Genji, the Japanese have no specific term for tanka with prose.
+However, Shirane’s term “haikai prose” gives precedent to the naturally arising Western corollary of “tanka prose,” which is itself an increasingly emphasized evolution of the haibun genre.

 Finally, Bruce Ross has defined haibun as “autobiographical prose, usually accompanied by verse” (Journey to the Interior, 14).
 More specifically, he has noted that “haibun is a detailed narrative of experience while haiku is only a moment of pinpointed emotion” and that “haibun is a narrative of an epiphany,” while haiku “offers us an epiphany” (74).
 He has also observed that “Definitions of haibun by scholars of Japanese literature are broad enough to incorporate all the directions that English-language haibun has taken” (15).